 In this message, Ralph Lauren greets the subscribers with a simple picture of him and his dog.
 It’s not even done in Christmas colors but how cozy and homey it looks!
 These feelings are always associated with Christmas.

 The next warm wishes email radiates warmth with the yellow colors of the banner text, photos, and buttons.
-Although the brand simply used the signature color for this campaign, it works well for Christmas.
+Although the brand simply used its signature color for this campaign, it works well for Christmas.

 This red and gold Christmas campaign showcases the brand team’s pets and has a nice message.
 A campaign like this is easy to create and yet it has great potential to make the brand’s relationship with customers stronger.